Martin Luther King Jr. School

 The Martin Luther King Jr. School was established in 1922 and designed by Frank Irving Cooper with Philip A. Mason.
 The school was a Collegiate Gothic masterpiece composed of three parts: a three-story main block for classrooms and two connected buildings for the gym and auditorium.
 However, after years of use, the building was in desperate need of repair.
 The fight for restoration began.

-The Martin Luther King Jr. School staff proudly brought its students back to a shining school where their education can be nurtured in a safe environment.
+The Martin Luther King Jr. School staff proudly brought its students back to a shining campus where their education can be nurtured in a safe environment.